-At CircuiTek Solutions we produce printed circuit boards built on a metal substrate rather than traditional fiberglass or plastic materials.
-Aluminum PCBs—often referred to as metal core PCBs (MCPCBs)—are engineered to deliver superior thermal conductivity, rigidity, and mechanical strength for heat-intensive electronic applications.
+Aluminum PCB manufacturing at CircuiTek Solutions focuses on producing printed circuit boards built on a metal substrate rather than traditional fiberglass or plastic materials.
+Aluminum PCBs, often referred to as metal core PCBs (MCPCBs), are engineered to deliver superior thermal conductivity, rigidity, and mechanical strength for heat-intensive electronic applications.
+Our in-house PCB design engineering and precision PCB manufacturing process ensure each aluminum PCB is optimized for both thermal performance and long-term reliability.

-An aluminum PCB is a printed circuit board constructed with an aluminum alloy base layer, typically composed of aluminum, magnesium, and silicon (Al-Mg-Si).
+Aluminum PCB solutions are printed circuit boards constructed with an aluminum alloy base layer, typically composed of aluminum, magnesium, and silicon (Al-Mg-Si).
 The board structure includes copper circuitry, a dielectric insulation layer, solder mask, and silkscreen—similar to conventional PCBs—mounted on a metal core.
+According to IPC standards, material selection and thermal performance play a critical role in ensuring reliability across high-temperature applications.
+Our in-house PCB design engineering team works closely with clients to ensure proper material selection and manufacturability from the earliest stages of development.

 Key Features of Aluminum Printed Circuit Boards